 A minority of the items for borrowing that we receive are only for use within the Albert Sloman Library and must not be taken out of the building under any circumstances.
 Please respect the lending conditions set by the library that sent us the book, including signing the copyright declaration form within theses and dissertations.

 A fine of £4.65 will be charged on books that are

 returned more than 4 days late.

 Loans are usually for a minimum of three weeks, and can be as much as fifteen.
-We will try to renew interlibrary loan books if this is required – you will be a charged £4.65 per book for this service.
-However, renewal cannot be guaranteed, it is at the discretion of the lending Library.
+We will try to renew interlibrary loan books if this is required – you will be a charged £4.65 per renewal for this service.
+However, renewal cannot be guaranteed, as it is at the discretion of the lending Library.
 You should be aware that all interlibrary loans are subject to recall by us and we can not guarantee the full loan period, if the lending library asks for the item back for another user.

 If the item borrowed is returned extremely late, damaged or is lost, then we are obliged to pass on any costs set by the lending library as soon as we receive an invoice from them.
-In the case of the British Library from where we receive a majority of our interlibrary loans, there is a minimum replacement charge of £100 to which we add an administrative charge of at least £6.
+In the case of the British Library, from where we receive a majority of our interlibrary loans, there is a minimum replacement charge of £100 to which we add an administrative charge of at least £6.

 ©Copyright 1999-2017 University of Essex.
 All rights reserved.